Jørgen Hansen Koch: Early life and education

-Joch was born on 4 September 1787 in Christianshavn, Copenhagen, the son of Jørgen Hansen Koch (1746–1801), a ship builder, and Anne Cathrine née Folkersen (1758–1809).
+Koch was born on 4 September 1787 in Christianshavn, Copenhagen, the son of Jørgen Hansen Koch (1746–1801), a ship builder, and Anne Cathrine née Folkersen (1758–1809).
 He initially apprenticed as a carpenter.
 He attended the Royal Danish Academy of Fine Arts from 1807 to 1816 where he studied under Christian Frederik Hansen, the leading Danish architect of the time.
-In 1818, together with the sculptor Hermann Ernst Freund, he traveled to Rome where he met Bertel Thorvaldsen and other members of the Danish artists' colony who resided in the city at that time.
+He won the Academy small gold medal in 1811 for the project "An Art Academy" and its large gold medal in 1816 for the project "A military hospital for a garrison with large regiments".
+He was subsequently promised the Academy's large travel stipend with effect from 1 January 1819.
+Yogether with the sculptor Hermann Ernst Freund, he traveled to Rome where he met Bertel Thorvaldsen and other members of the Danish artists' colony who resided in the city at that time.
 Freund became Thorvaldsen's assistant while Koch later continued to Greece, making him the first Danish architect educated at the Academy to visit the cradle of the Classical architecture which was the period's main source of inspiration for architects.
 He also visited Constantinople before returning to Italy.
 In 1822 he returned to Denmark by way of France and London.